sonodar/aws-ssm-env-ruby/README.md

 ### begins_with: [String, Array<String>]

-It is required if `:begins_with` is specified in `fetch`.
+Required if `:begins_with` is specified in `fetch`.
-Specify the prefix of the parameter name to be acquired.
+You can specify the prefix of the parameter name to be acquired by this option.
 It is also possible to specify more than one in an array (OR condition).
 In the example below, parameters with names starting with `myapp.web.production` are acquired.

 ```ruby